smartmeio/arancino-library/README.md

 ```

 ## Credits
-Most of the documentation has been extrapolated from [Redis Command](https://redis.io/commands/)
+Most of this documentation has been extrapolated from [Redis Command](https://redis.io/commands/), and [FreeRTOS quick start guide](https://www.freertos.org/FreeRTOS-quick-start-guide.html).

-Redis and Arduino are trademarks of their respective owners.
+Redis, Arduino and FreeRTOS are trademarks of their respective owners.

-FreeRTOS documentation is based on the official [FreeRTOS quick start guide](https://www.freertos.org/FreeRTOS-quick-start-guide.html).
-FreeRTOS(TM), FreeRTOS.org(TM) and the FreeRTOS logo are trademarks of Real Time Engineers Ltd.